Kurocon/QuasselWeb-Franz-Plugin/README.md

 * [Website](http://meetfranz.com)

 # Informations
-I'm not affiliated with Franz, I just developed the Riot plugin because it did not exist.
+I'm not affiliated with Franz, I just developed the Quassel plugin because it did not exist.